The 12 Instant Benefits Of Humming Daily:

 8: Calms your nervous system as it activates the parasympathetic nervous system.

 9: Dr. Kataria firmly believes it helps those with insomnia or restless sleep patterns, and perfect for inducing a deep sleep without dreams (the best kind of sleep) .
-I recently bought Dr.Kataria’s humming meditation CD and have been practicing it whilst lying in bed (before sleep) to the sounds of an Indian instrument called a tanpura.
-It’s divine.

 11: Improves sinusitis.
 The vibration helps shifts and clears pathways and blockages

-How to practice a simple humming mediation:
+How to practice a simple humming meditation:

 1 - Find a quiet place, close your eyes, straighten your spine and neck, drop your shoulders - and relax.
 Gently touch your lips together so your hum can travel easily into your head, face and neck muscles.
 Relax your jaw.
 Play some soft background music to enhance your experience.